-An important trend within both fields has been the use of intrinsic motivations not to directly learn skills but rather to guide the self-generation or discovery of \textit{goals}, namely internal representations of the world that might drive the agent's actions to realize these world states \citep{Santucci2013iccm,Santucci2014icdl,Forestier2017,NairPongDalalBahlLinLevine2018VisualReinforcementLearningwithImaginedGoals}.
-This idea, also fostered by whole projects dedicated to this\footnote{See for example the EU project \textit{GOAL-Robots -- Goal-based Open-ended Autonomous Learning}: \url{www.goal-robots.eu}}, is that the autonomous setting of goals can support open-ended leaning as it allows the autonomous generation of tasks which in turn can drive the acquisition of the skills directed to pursue the goals.
-An increasing number of works thus focus on the development of agents able to autonomously form new goals and learn the associated skills for realizing these goals \citep{Held2017,Meeden2017,NairPongDalalBahlLinLevine2018VisualReinforcementLearningwithImaginedGoals,Rolf2014,Santucci2016,Seepanomwan2017} based on the saliency of world states \citep{Barto2004}, the change of states \citep{Santucci2016,Sperati2017}, eigenoptions \citep{Machado2017}, density models \citep{Bellemare2016}, entropy \citep{Eysenbach2018DiversityIA}, and variational inference \citep{DBLP:journals/corr/abs-1807-10299}.
-While these are important developments, as discussed below, at present we still do not have a system that is able to undergo truly open-ended learning.
+An important trend\footnote{Whole projects have been dedicated to this, see for example the EU project \textit{GOAL-Robots -- Goal-based Open-ended Autonomous Learning}: \url{www.goal-robots.eu}} within both fields has been the use of intrinsic motivations not to directly learn skills but rather to guide the self-generation or discovery of \textit{goals}, namely internal representations of the world that might drive the agent's actions to realize these world states \cite{Santucci2013iccm,Santucci2014icdl,Forestier2017,NairPongDalalBahlLinLevine2018VisualReinforcementLearningwithImaginedGoals}.
+The idea is that the autonomous setting of goals can support open-ended leaning as it allows the autonomous generation of tasks which in turn can drive the acquisition of the skills directed to pursue the goals.
+An increasing number of works thus focuses on the development of agents able to autonomously form new goals and learn the associated skills for realizing these goals \cite{Held2017,Meeden2017,NairPongDalalBahlLinLevine2018VisualReinforcementLearningwithImaginedGoals,Rolf2014,Santucci2016,Seepanomwan2017,KimConinxDoncieux2021FromExplorationtoControlLearningObjectManipulationSkillsthroughNoveltySearchandLocalAdaptation}.
+New goals may be defined based on the saliency of world states \cite{Barto2004}, the change of states \cite{Santucci2016,Sperati2017}, eigenoptions \cite{Machado2017}, density models \cite{Bellemare2016}, entropy \cite{Eysenbach2018DiversityIA}, or variational inference \cite{DBLP:journals/corr/abs-1807-10299}.
+While these are important developments, at present we still do not have systems able to undergo a truly open-ended learning process.